• Skip to primary navigation

 5. Cream the butter and sugar: This step is very important and might take longer than you think.
 Beat the butter and sugar together for a good 10 minutes.
 The goal is to get the water component of the butter to interact with the sugar.
 A stand mixer is your friend here.
 Butter and sugar both contribute to the moistness of a cake.

-7. Alternately add the mashed bananas and the flour mixture to the wet mixture: Add half of the bananas and then half of the flour mix until everything is just incorporated.
+7. Alternately add the mashed bananas and flour mixture to the wet mixture: Add half of the bananas and half of the flour mix until everything is incorporated.
 Then add the remaining banana and then flour.
 Mix again.
 Do not overmix.

 8. Bake: Pour half of the batter into each prepared pan.
 (I use a food scale to measure).
 Bake 25 to 30 minutes, until a wooden skewer comes out clean from the center of the cake or for best results use a probe thermometer and bake until the internal temperature of the cake is 200 to 210℉ (93 to 99℃)